The Key To Communicating Is Understanding What Is Being Said

-learning how to listenAs social animals, the biggest part of our lives is to communicate with others.
-Sharing and receiving thoughts, this by exchanging vital information, understanding the other person’s feelings or intent.
-These are essential skills needed when it comes to communication, this in business and every social situation.
+Since we are social animals, the biggest part of our lives is to communicate with others.
+Sharing and receiving thoughts, by exchanging concise vital information, understanding the other person’s feelings or intent.

 For humans, miscommunication occurs either verbally or written.
-The elements include the sender, the receiver, and the message sent and then understood accurately.
+The elements include the sender, the receiver, and the message sent and understood accurately.

 Issues In Communication

-The words that we speak, this regardless of language, are just symbols of sound which represents certain things.
 Every person who relays or receives this information, may have a slightly different interpretation, even if the words are identical.

-The ways on how we code and decode these messages are determined by our culture, education, and life experiences.
-Issues in communication can emerge, as no two people has the same experiences as the other, which can alter communication definitions.
+Issues in communication can then emerge, as no two people has the same experiences as the other, which can alter communication definitions.

 Communication Issues By The Sender

 The most common problem when we’re attempting to send a message, is concisely coding our thoughts, feelings, or what we want.
-This in a way that it’s properly relayed, and then fully understood by the receiver, where there’s absolutely no doubt in what you meant.

 What you will have are different options.
 So choosing the best way to send a message, becomes vital in making sure the receiver completely understands.